BAMresearch/bayem/README.md

 with an updated free energy equation to correctly capture the log evidence.
 The algorithm requires a user-defined model error allowing a arbitrary combination of custom forward models and measured data.

-A recently puplished implementation by the group of Chappell based on `tensorflow` can be found [here](https://github.com/physimals/vaby_avb).
+A recently published implementation by the group of Chappell based on `tensorflow` can be found [here](https://github.com/physimals/vaby_avb).

 # Installation